rimutaka/folding-furniture/readme.md

 #### Disclaimer

-*Our workshop went into a total lockdown over COVID-19 and we didn't get a chance to retrieve a properly assembled desk to photograph.
-Given the urgency, I photographed the very first prototype I use at home, so excuse the extra holes and ugly screws you see in some of the photos.*
+*Our workshop went into a total lockdown over COVID-19 and I had to photograph the very first prototype I use at home, so excuse the extra holes and ugly screws you see in some of the photos.*

 #### USE DOWELS IN PLACE OF SCREWS

 ![clamp interface bottom view](img/clamp-interface-bottom.jpg)

+1. Push both parts of the interface, insert the clamp and drill a hole for the M10 bolt
-1. Fix both parts of the interface to the bottom side of the desk using dowels.
+2. Fix the interface with the clamp to the bottom side of the desk using dowels.
-2. Make sure all surfaces are pressed tightly and have no gaps.
+3. Make sure all surfaces are pressed tightly and have no gaps.
-3. Insert the clamp into the interface before it dries for a tighter fit.
+4. Leave the clamp pushed tight into the interface.
+5. Let the glue set.
-4. Press the clamp closer to the bottom surface of the top board with 2 or more additional screws at 45-degrees.
+6. Drive 2 or more additional screws into the interface at 45-degrees to press the clamp closer to the surface of the top board.

 ![clamp installed iso](img/clamp-installed-iso.jpg)